Marshal-AM/BrandX/README.md

 ## Introduction

+BrandX is a place where businesses could simply hop in to grow their brands.

 So, how do we do it?
 Well that’s quite simple, one of the methods we use is Loyalty programs, but wait don’t a bunch of businesses have loyalty programs?
 Let’s tell you why we are different.

 Normally, businesses have something known as a loyalty program where a few people enroll to do tasks like joining a discord group, like a few posts on X and so on for a few rewards.